 Kayle’s passive transforms her at levels six, 11, and 16, making her successively more powerful as the game goes on.
 That’s why it’s important to not die in lane and be near enough to the minions to receive experience.
 Gold is definitely a secondary concern on this champion.
 Sitting under turret is an option against kill-oriented opponents like Pantheon.

 In terms of items, an early Dark Seal is great because of its high resale value, its AP and mana numbers, and especially its synergy with Corrupting Potion.
-Old Kayle defaulted toward Berserker’s Greaves and Nashor’s Tooth—you can still do that but they’re pretty greedy items for new Kayle since they don’t give her combat stats in lane.
+Old Kayle defaulted toward Berserker’s Greaves and Nashor’s Tooth—those items are still standard but it’s a pretty greedy build path for new Kayle since they don’t give her lane stats.
 You’ll have to really be patient if you head down the Nashor’s Tooth and Guinsoo’s Rageblade path.

 Don’t be afraid to try defensive boots like Ninja Tabi or Mercury’s Treads.
-Other early options include Hextech Gunblade for the early sustain, which is more useful in lane than Nashor’s Tooth.
+Other early options include Blade of the Ruined King or Hextech Gunblade for the early sustain or Luden’s Echo for mana regen.
+All are more useful in lane than Nashor’s Tooth.
 Aggressive players can go another direction entirely with Sheen into Trinity Force or Iceborn Gauntlet, while defensive players can try Zhonya’s into an AP build.